cdanielz98/maven-fuzzy-factory-sql/README.md

 <h2><a href="#">&#x200B;</a>Part 2</h2>
 <h2><a href="#">&#x200B;</a>The Situation</h2>
 <h3><a href="#">&#x200B;</a>(Dated: 20.03.2015)</h3>
-<h3><a href="#">&#x200B;</a>Cindy is close to securing Maven Fuzzy Factory's next round of funding, and she needs your help to tell a compelling story to investors.
-You'll need to pull the relevant data, and help your CEO craft a story about a data-driven company that has been producing rapid growth.</h3>
+Cindy is close to securing Maven Fuzzy Factory's next round of funding, and she needs your help to tell a compelling story to investors.
+You'll need to pull the relevant data, and help your CEO craft a story about a data-driven company that has been producing rapid growth.